 Action for Peace #25

-The SCI Switzerland organized a Living Library on 18th February in Bern.
-The Living Library is an event that provides a space for dialogue and exchange and is about breaking down stereotypes, builds understanding and reducing prejudice by sharing experiences on a personal level.
+The SCI Switzerland organized a Living Library, an event that provides a space for dialogue and exchange and is about breaking down stereotypes, builds understanding and reducing prejudice by sharing experiences on a personal level.

-With the dialog between the “books” and the “listeners”, we think we can better our understanding of peace in order to help create more inclusive and cohesive communities across cultural, religious, social and ethnic differences.
+With the dialogue between the “books” and the “listeners”, they want to better their understanding of peace in order to help create more inclusive and cohesive communities across cultural, religious, social and ethnic differences.

 • During the event there were “library guides” who were responsible for explaining the procedure of the Living Library to the participants when they arrived.